W4RH4WK/Debloat-Windows-10/README.md

 Look at the scripts most of them are only a couple of lines long and it should be pretty obvious what they are doing.

+I develop those scripts on a Windows 10 Professional 64-Bit virtual machine.
+Please let me know if you encounter any issues with other Windows versions.

 ## Privacy Settings

 I am also working on a script which sets the privacy settings of the current